-During the summer holidays I’ve really been feeling the pressure of entertaining a four-year-old, five days a week (Sofia was previously at nursery two days a week) along with twin toddlers.
+I’d never thought about creating a meal planner before.
+However, during the summer holidays I’ve really been feeling the pressure of entertaining a four-year-old, five days a week along with twin toddlers.
 We’ve been going on play dates, outings and doing activities continuously.
 Maria and Gabriella are nearly two and are at the age where they want to go out every day otherwise they get cranky.
 The garden only seems to entertain for so long.

 Also looming large is Sofia starting school.
-There’s been form-filling aplenty, a couple of meet ups with her future class mates (really nice idea by the way – our contact details were circulated so that we could arrange something and the school kept its playground open over the holidays so we were able to meet there), a number of shopping trips for school uniform and labelling of said uniform.
+There’s been form-filling aplenty, a couple of meet ups with her future class mates (really nice idea by the way), a number of shopping trips for school uniform and labelling of said uniform.

 Last month I wrote for TalkMum, WrigglyRascals and also contributed a #meetasahp post for Stay at Home Mummy.
 Then there’s this blog and I also started doing a freelance PR project.
 Then there was filming at our house when the BBC interviewed me about fitness to fly certificates in pregnancy.
 You can see it here (I didn’t know how much I frowned when talking!).